solarpanelonashingle/SDLTesting/README.md

 # SDLTesting
-Testing with the SDL library in C++
+Testing with the SDL library in C++ - playing around with 2D graphics in C++

-Most of this code is identical to the code on LazyFoo.net as I was following along with his tutorials